-Capital Outlay primarily increases \$166,500 (52%) for the replacement of eight Patrol vehicles, five Detective vehicles and one Civil vehicle.
-This also includes one additional patrol vehicle to keep pace with population and two additional EVO (Emergency Vehicle Operations) training vehicles.
+Capital Outlay increases \$174,000 (54%) primarily for the replacement of eight Patrol vehicles, five Detective vehicles and one Civil vehicle.
+This also includes one additional patrol vehicle to keep pace with population and two additional Emergency Vehicle Operations (EVO) training vehicles.